OllieBoyne/FOUND/README.md

 We provide our synthetic foot dataset, [SynFoot](https://github.com/OllieBoyne/SynFoot), which contains 50K synthetic foot scans, with RGB, normals, and masks.

-We also provide a benchmark evaluative dataset, [To be added]
+We also provide a benchmark evaluative dataset, [Coming soon]

 ### Related work